JonBruel/rentallaravel/README.md

   o Translation of database stored data
 - Handling of Session (OK)
 - Handling of REST with security token (not tested)
-- Unit testing
+- Unit testing (OK)
 - Interface testing (not tested)
 - Compare performance with similar systems using Symfony or Asp.net Core 2.1 (OK)

 This has been accomplished.
-The performance of Lavarel is somewhat better that Symfony, but not much.
+The performance of Lavarel is somewhat better that the one of Symfony, but not much.
 When compared to Asp.net core the response time is typically 2-3 times higher, but we are talking about 40 ms as opposed to 15 ms, so the main delay is still in the client rendering and in the network.
+The main advantage of Laravel, as I see it, is the similarity with other frameworks, including RoR.

 The present purpose is the replace the old version of the rental system with this one.